-- 1. Matriculation Fee: \$31 per semester hour (for semester or summer term).
-This includes a \$1.35 financial aid fee and a \$2 student activity fee per semester hour. - 2.
-Tuition (applicable to Non-Florida residents only): \$118 per semester hour (for semester or summer term).
-This includes \$5.35 financial aid fee and \$2 student activity fee per semester hour. - 3.
-A fee will be assessed to evaluate a non-credit program of study for optional credit in an AS degree program of study.
-College credits will be treated as transfer credits to Chipola, provided the student is eligible for admission to CJC as specified in College Policy 6HX4:2.01 (Admission Requirements) and has successfully completed twelve semester hours of credit with a 2.0 G.P.A. or better at Chipola Junior College.
+Tara Gilley of Grand Ridge crams for an exam while perched on a brick pillar in front of the Fink Natural Science Building.
+Additional Fees - 1.
+Evaluation of non-credit program: A fee will be assessed to evaluate a non-credit program of study for optional credit in an AS degree program of study.
+College credits will be treated as transfer credits to Chipola, provided the student is currently enrolled and has successfully completed twelve semester hours of credit with a 2.0 G.P.A. or better at Chipola.
 At the date of publication of this catalog, this provision applies to the Criminal Justice, Electronic Engineering Technology, and Industrial Management Technology AS degree programs of study.
-It is the responsibility of students to initiate this process through their respective instructors. - 4.
-Applied Music Fee: \$40 per semester hour (applicable only to students registered for applied music courses); one lesson per week for semester or equivalent: \$40; two lessons per week for semester or equivalent: \$80. - 5.
-Directed Independent Study carries a fee of \$25 per credit hour, or equivalent, in addition to the regular matriculation fee. - 6.
-Graduation Fee (applicable only to graduating sophomores): \$20, whether or not the student participates in the graduation ceremony. - 7.
-Transcript Fee: \$1 per transcript.

-- 8. Laboratory Fees, when required, will be listed in the course schedule published each semester. - 9.
+It is the responsibility of students to initiate this process through their respective instructors. - 2.
+Applied Music Fee: \$80 per semester hour (applicable only to students registered for applied music courses); one lesson per week for semester or equivalent: \$80; two lessons per week for semester or equivalent: \$160. - 3.Directed Independent Study: The fee is \$25 per credit hour, or equivalent, in addition to the regular matriculation fee. - 4.
+Graduation Fee (applicable only to graduating sophomores): \$20, whether or not the student participates in the graduation ceremony. - 5.
+Transcript Fee: \$1 per transcript. - 6.
+Laboratory Fees, when required, are be listed in the course syllabus or course announcement. - 7.
+Certification fee for American Institute of Banking credit: \$14 per class. - 8.
+Liability insurance: Allied Health and Cosmetology, \$12.50 per year; EMT/Paramedic, \$17.50 per year. - 9.
+Late Application Fee: Applications received after the published deadline dates through the last day of drop/add/late registration for that term must be accompanied by a \$15 late application fee. - 11.
+SLS 1101: \$5. - 12.
+Replacement of lost I.D. card: \$3. - 13.
 Computer Use Fee: - a.
 All fulltime students: \$3. - b.
-All 3-credit-hour computer programming courses: \$6 per course. - c.
-All 1-credit-hour computer based classes: \$2 per course. - d.
-All English courses with writing center: \$4 per course. - e.
-All math courses with math lab: \$2 per course. - 10.
-Certification fee for American Institute of Banking credit: \$12 per class. - 11.
-Liability insurance: Allied Health and Cosmetology, \$12.50 per year; EMT/Parametic, \$17.50 per year. - 12.Late Application Fee: Applications received after the published dead- - line dates through the last day of drop/ add/late registration for that term must be accompanied by a \$15 late, application fee. - 13.
-Late Registration Fee: \$25.
-A student who both applies late and registers late only pays \$25.
+All 3-credit-hour computer programming courses: \$9 per course. - c.
+All 1-credit-hour computer based classes: \$3 per course. - d.
+All English courses with writing center: \$10 per course. - e.
+All math courses with math lab: \$10 per course. - 14.
+Applied Technology fee: \$1 per course.